dmmaus/mezzacotta-generator/README.md

 ## Vocabulary file specification

-The Python generator code `generique.py` takes two arguments:

-1. A base vocabulary file name path, without the `.txt` extension.
-1. A number of lines of text to generate.

 All vocabulary files (including the base vocabulary file) are text files assumed to have `.txt` extensions.
 Vocabulary files may contain the following:

 * **Comments.** Lines starting with a `#` character are comments, ignored by the parser.
 * **Format specifier.** A line starting with `@format` is a format specifier.
 See "Format specifiers" below.
 * **Case specifier.** The only one supported so far is `@titlecase`.
 This specifies that strings returned by the current file will be capitalised in [Title Case](https://en.wiktionary.org/wiki/title_case).
 It capitalises strings returned by called files, but does not
 * **Text, possibly with substitution strings.** Either vocabulary words, or substitution strings starting with a dollar sign.
+See "Text substitution" below.

 ### Format specifiers